fsr5-fhaachen/portals/README.md

 If you want to use the provided devcontainer via laravel sail you need vscode and the devcontainer extension.

+#### intial devcontainer setup

+if you want to setup the devcontainer without installing tools to your host system, you can use the following steps:

+1. Install sail with `docker run --rm -it -v $PWD:/app bitnami/laravel -- composer install`
+2. Start the devcontainer, if you get the error message `groupadd: invalid group ID 'sail'`, add `WWWGROUP=1000` and `WWWUSER=1000` to your `.env` file and restart the devcontainer
+3. Start the devcontainer, delete the `/vendor` folder (because the step before downloaded the dependencies with the root user. this can cause permission errors later) and rerun `composer install` with the "sail" user in the devcontainer
+4. Run the mandatory setup (set app key (see [install](#install)), add db host to `.env` (in this case use `DB_CONNECTION=pgsql, DB_HOST=pgsql, DB_PORT=5432` and insert your `DB_USERNAME` and `DB_PASSWORD`) and run `npm install`, `php artisan migrate:fresh --seed` and `npm run dev`).

 ### type generation

 To generate the typescript types for the frontend, run: